 1. An ability to work independently, including a capacity to generate research questions and to revise their own writing

-5. Advanced familiarity with norms and expectations concerning publication, conference presentation and other aspects of professional life
+5. Basic familiarity with norms and expectations concerning publication, conference presentation and other aspects of professional life

 This master’s degree is seen as a step toward the doctorate; therefore the department welcomes applicants who wish to go on to the Ph.D.
 Applicants should have a strong undergraduate background, if not a major, in English.
 In their intellectual statements on the application for graduate study, students should define their intellectual projects and state their reasons for pursuing an advanced degree.